fabioyamate/introduction-to-algorithms/ch01/ex1.1.md

 to traverse the entire list.

 Binary Tree is fast at searching elements which is proportional to its height.
 Insert is also easy.
-But, it may grow unbalanced, which my generate a tree that has height proportional to its size. (for example, adding reversed items to it, it will grow to its left)
+But, it may grow unbalanced, which may generate a tree that has height proportional to its size. (for example, adding reversed items to it, it will grow to its left)